nggoong/-EG-cssMixin/README.md

 ### 📌 Parameters:

 * px (number) – The original pixel value from the design.
-* baseWidth (number, optional) – The design reference width (e.g., from the PSD).
+* divisor (number, optional) – The design reference width (e.g., from the PSD).
 Defaults to 360.

 ### 📌 Returns: